odhran-kainos/blog/post/10 - Strategic Scala Style: Designing Datatypes.md

   comparing two paths to see if one is a sub-path of the other is much easier if both paths are already normalized.
-The cost of keeping already-normalized data normalized is usually not more expensive than normalizedizing things manually when-necessary, and is often cheap.
+The cost of keeping already-normalized data normalized is usually not more expensive than normalizing things manually when-necessary, and is often actually cheaper.

 For example, rather than defining filesystem paths as a case class with a normalize method: